allicn03/bicyclestore/README.md

 # README

-This applicatino is a demo e-commerce site for a bicycle store.
+This application is a demo e-commerce site for a bicycle store.
 CRUD database of products, search products, signup for an account, integrates stripe for payment, and email for contact.